pandas-dev/pandas/web/pandas/pdeps/0010-required-pyarrow-dependency.md

 ## Drawbacks

 Including PyArrow would naturally increase the installation size of pandas.
-For example, installing pandas and PyArrow using pip from wheels, numpy and pandas are about `70MB`, and PyArrow is around `120MB`.
-An increase of installation size would have negative impliciation using pandas in space-constrained development or deployment environments such as AWS Lambda.
+For example, installing pandas and PyArrow using pip from wheels, numpy and pandas requires about `70MB`, and including PyArrow requires around `120MB`.
+An increase of installation size would have negative implication using pandas in space-constrained development or deployment environments such as AWS Lambda.

 Additionally, if a user is installing pandas in an environment where wheels are not available through a `pip install` or `conda install`, the user will need to also build Arrow C++ and related dependencies when installing from source.
 These environments include